-If you want a quick takeaway from this Nintendo Switch hardware review, though, then this is it - Nintendo Switch is an innovative, stylish and fun video game console.
+If you want a quick takeaway from this Nintendo Switch review, though, then this is it - Nintendo Switch is an innovative, stylish and fun video game console.
 It's not overly expensive, it looks and feels premium, and it offers a handheld option within the same slick package.

 And, for those interested in taking a closer look at the Nintendo Switch Pro Controller, as well as Nintendo Switch Joy-Con Charging Grip, then you can also watch T3's Nintendo Switch Accessories Unboxing video too:

 Nintendo Switch review: what you get in the box

 The Nintendo Switch comes in a compact, rectangular cardboard box, with Nintendo Switch and its Joy-Con controllers, as well as its dock, shown on the front and back.
 On one side of the box you get images of the Nintendo Switch being used in its various different play modes.